JohnReeves/bcs-ciphers/more-ciphers.md

 Now you can:
 * add more ciphers and deciphering tools
 * make the form even more beautiful
-* make it robust against people doing silly things.
+* make it robust against people doing silly things
+* find better ways of coding html, css & javascript

 `Pro-Tip` Don't add everything at once and share your ideas :-)